HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn ‘ in’ is not necessary like “punched my car’s license number.”
+I am happy to learn it’s better to say “ after my work” in the last sentence.

 ★★★★★